This discreet newsletter will teach you how to make him cum hard, give freaky oral sex & make him scream your name in bed. Click here to get it.

 But first, who really needs to tighten their vagina?
 You’re absolutely not alone if you’ve wondered, “Is my vagina loose?”
 But most women don’t actually have a loose vagina!
 In fact, if you can tighten your vagina during sex, that should be good enough!

 The answer in these situations isn’t for you to make your vagina tight again.
 Instead, he needs to ease up during masturbation or even stop jerking off for a while to enjoy sex.
-It’s not that masturbating is bad.
-He just might not realize what a tight vagina feels like if he’s used to his hand.
+If you like, you can give him a hand job with very little pressure to show him how to do it.

 If you use your muscles to tighten your vagina during sex and he eases up on death grip masturbation, it might solve your entire problem.

 Prolapse – Finally, women experiencing a pelvic organ prolapse can benefit from these exercises.
 When the pelvic floor muscles are weak enough, it can create the conditions for a prolapsed uterus where organs such as the bladder and uterus can droop into and through the vagina [7, 8].
-The vagina itself can also be affected and a prolapsed uterus may be what people mean when they describe a “floppy vagina.”
+The vagina itself can also be affected, and a prolapsed uterus may be what people mean when they describe a “floppy vagina.”

 Not every woman who gives birth will experience symptoms like these, and those who do may only experience minor symptoms temporarily.
 Furthermore, there has been an increase in women trying to keep it tight down there despite a lack of any issues at all!